Skip to Content

 Eligibility:

-• Immerse yourself in German culture through language, society, sustainability, and European studies.
+• Immerse yourself in German culture through academic coursework in language, society, sustainability, and European studies.

-• Hike the Harz Mountains or take an adventure by bike, bus, or high-speed train.
+• Explore local Christmas markets, castles, palaces, hike the Harz Mountains, or take an adventure by bike, bus, or high-speed train.

 Student walking the historic streets in Lüneburg, Germany.

-The Lüneburg program is ideal for students interested in learning the German language and focusing on European Studies—specifically Germany's role within the European Union.
-Through formal coursework and personal interaction with the host culture, you will greatly expand your language skills and knowledge of German society.
 Lüneburg offers students the quality of life of a smaller community without sacrificing the cultural resources and activities of a large metropolitan city.
-Lüneburg is also only 30 minutes away from former East Germany, providing a unique vantage point from which to study the dynamics of reunification.
+With former East Germany only 30 minutes away by train, the city offers a unique vantage point from which to study the dynamics of reunification and experience history firsthand.